Behnam-Shobiri/CDN-Finder/README.md

 # Welcome to the CDN-Finder Project
 When a website is using CDN , there is  connection between the CDN-edge server and end-user (front-end) and connection between the CDN and origin (back-end connection).
 This project is aim to investigate both front-end connection and back-end connection.

+This project was part of the following research paper that investigated security issues in CDNs' connections.
+You can download the paper for free from ['ACM website'](https://dl.acm.org/doi/10.1145/3499428).

 ## Overview
 Each part has its own ReadMe file.
 For more information check it out.
 Here is an overview of the project.